luca-s/mpi-master-slave/README.rst

 In `Example 4 <https://github.com/luca-s/mpi-master-slave/blob/master/example4.py>`__ we still have that slaves handle multiple type of tasks but we also want to **limit the number of slaves reserved to one or more tasks**.
 This comes handy when, for example, one or more tasks deal with resources such as database conncetions, network services and so on, and you have to limit the number of concurrent accesses to those resources.
-In this example the Slave code is the same as the previous one but now each task has its own Master instead of having a single Master the handle all the tasks.
+In this example the Slave code is the same as the previous one but now each task has its own Master instead of letting a single Master handling all the tasks.

 .. code:: python